-Clearly, we can write the BFD scheme as defined in Section \ref{Scheme Description} in a similar form, by assembling the matrices $A$, $B$, and $C$ as follows:
+Clearly, we can write the BFD scheme as defined in Section \ref{Scheme Description} in a similar form by assembling the matrices $A$, $B$, and $C$ as follows:

-Hence, our goal is to find the corresponding weak formulation of the problem including the Baumann-Oden, and possibly other, penalty terms as well as numerical fluxes, such that our BFD scheme can be viewed as a form of DG scheme.
+Hence, our goal is to find the problem's corresponding weak formulation, including the Baumann-Oden and other penalty terms, as well as numerical fluxes, such that our BFD scheme can be viewed as a form of DG scheme.

 As done in \cite{zhang2003analysis}, we choose a linear element basis \eqref{nodal_u_v_def} for the test and trial functions.
-By replacing in Eq. (\ref{4}) the fluxes and standard Baumann-Oden penalties by fluxes and penalties with general coefficients, we obtain the following equation:
+By replacing in Eq. (\ref{4}) the fluxes and standard Baumann-Oden penalties by fluxes and all the possible penalties with general coefficients, we obtain the following scheme: